-A: That is my understanding.
+- A: That is my understanding.

-Q: But was it based on the negotiations or the meetings that you have had prior that there was going to be a road corridor - economic road corridor constructed?
+- Q: But was it based on the negotiations or the meetings that you have had prior that there was going to be a road corridor economic road corridor constructed?

+- A: Yes.
-Q: Which would be called Trans Papua Highway which eventually will connect to Port Moresby?

-Q: An intention was basically for you to free up land for that particular road construction purpose only and not the entire portion 14C.
-Is that correct?

-A: Yes, only that part of the area and not all of the area.

-Q: You said you were going to Port Moresby to Nomad.
-Who purchased the tickets for you?
+- Q: Which would be called Trans Papua Highway which eventually will connect to Port Moresby? - A: Yes. - Q: The intention was basically for you to free up land for that particular road construction purpose only and not the entire portion 14C?
+Is that correct? - 30 A: Yes, only that part of the area and not all of the area. - Q: You said you were going to Port Moresby from Nomad.
+Who purchased the tickets for you? - A: IT&S. - Q: IT&S? - A: Was purchasing tickets and accommodation for me.

-A: IT&S.

-Q: IT&S?

-A: Was purchasing tickets and accommodation for me.

-Q: They paid you allowances?

-A: Yes, the first trip I went down, I was paid K150.
+- Q: They paid you allowances? - A: Yes, the first trip I went down, I was paid K150.